 Thankfully, gone are the days when stress at work was stigmatized or swept under the carpet.
-Improved awareness of mental health and a willingness among organizations to provide better working environments and practices has brought the workplace stress issue into the open.
+Improved awareness of mental health and a willingness among organizations to provide better working environments and practices has brought the workplace stress issue out into the open.

 How bad is workplace stress for IT professionals?

 Most of the available data on workplace stress relates to all employees, regardless of job role.
-However, more detailed research identifies IT roles and technology-related business sectors as being above average in terms of stress.
+However, the more detailed research identifies IT roles and technology-related business sectors as being above average in terms of stress.
 Here are some of the latest available workplace stress stats: